Amarsingh1303/news_app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

+this news app shows us top 10 news using the news api

 ## Available Scripts